bonnee/Bonnee.github.io/content/blog/thingiverse-remixes-fix/index.md

 I keep all my designs in a git repository on [GitHub](https://github.com/Bonnee/3d-models) and I'm trying out [PrusaPrinters](https://www.prusaprinters.org/social/56277-bonnee/prints) as a Thingiverse replacement.

 ### 1. Use the "Remix It" button
-If you are trying to create a new page for a remix, and you only need to link a single source, just use the "Remix it" menu from the source's page.
+If you are creating a new thing just use the "Remix it" menu from the source's page.
 The upload page should come up with the remix sources already filled in.

 {{< figure src="remix-it.png" caption="As simple as that." >}}
-This is good if you are uploading a new thing, but what if you already have a thing that has the remix sources missing? or what if you want to reference more than one remix source in your thing?
+This works well if you are uploading a new thing, but what if you already have an uploaded design and want to add a remix source to that? or what if you want to reference more than one remix source on your design?
 If this is your case, keep reading.

 ### 2. HTML hackery
 You can edit the HTML code on Thingiverse's edit page to manually include remixes.
 Here's how.
 > Screenshots are taken from Firefox, but the procedure on Chromium-based browsers is identical.

-First, create a new thing using [workaround 1](#1-use-the-remix-it-button).
-If you already have a thing and just want to add a remix source, go to its edit page and select "This is a Remix".
+First, open the edit page of the thing you want to add remixes to. (create a new thing using [workaround 1](#1-use-the-remix-it-button) or just edit an existing design).
+If the thing you're editing doesen't have a remix source, select "This is a Remix".
-Now in the edit page you should see something like this.
+Now in the edit page you should see something like this:

 {{< figure src="thing.png" caption="Just right click on the name." >}}
-The trick consists in manually adding the entry for other remix sources.
-To do that you can right-click on your first remix source and select "Inspect Element".
+The trick consists of manually inserting the HTML form entry for remix sources.
+To do that you can right-click inside the "Remix Source Files" box and select "Inspect Element" from the menu.
 You will now see the HTML code of the element you clicked on.
-If you don't have any remixes to click on to, just right click on the placeholder text that's in its place.
+If you don't have any remixes to click on, just right click on the placeholder text that's in its place.

 {{< figure src="source.png" caption="You enetered the matrix now." >}}